 Can AI Save Japan?

 So, Japan has a falling population with super-low productivity.
 Maybe AI can save it?
-While 52% of Japanese report using generative AI to streamline some of their work — I even installed ChatGPT on the new machine used by our Luddite product buyer, Tomo, and showed him how to have discussions about Japanese literature with the chatbot — it remains to be seen how much AI will help Japan.
+While 52% of Japanese report using generative AI to streamline some of their work — I even installed ChatGPT on the new machine used by our Luddite product buyer, Tomo, and showed him how to have discussions about Japanese literature with the chatbot — it remains to be seen how much AI will help Japan in the end.

 One thing’s for sure: Japan’s most popular image board Pixiv sure has been overrun by AI-generated images of anime girls showing their panties and a whole lot more.
 What do you think of that?
 (Image source is here.)